Sacred Places Near Me

 The mosque is administered by Syria's Ministry of Religious Endowments (Awqaf).
 Despite the Syrian Civil War (2011-present), which caused damage to other historic sites, the Umayyad Mosque largely remained protected and continued to function.

 The mosque remains an active place of worship, hosting thousands of worshippers for Friday prayers and filling during Ramadan.
-Tourists and pilgrims of all faiths are welcome to visit outside of prayer times.
+The courtyard serves as a public space for residents of the old city.

 Religious Significance